samirelanduk/inferi/README.rst

 Variables
 ~~~~~~~~~

-The fundamental unit of inferi data analysis is the :py:class:`.Variable`.
+The fundamental unit of inferi data analysis is the ``Variable``.
 It
 represents a set of measurements, such as heights, or favourite colours.
 It is
 `not` the same as a Python variable - it represents variables in the statistics
 sense of the word.